 4. Strengthening the evidence base

 Collecting timely and quality data on persons with disabilities is a focus of the Asian and Pacific Decade of Persons with Disabilities, 2013-2022.
-Therefore, ESCAP has been supporting member States to effectively plan the collection of reliable and comparable disability data with a view to establish a baseline on the Incheon Strategy indicators by 2017.
+Therefore, ESCAP has been supporting member States to effectively plan the collection of reliable and comparable disability data with a view to establish a baseline for the Incheon Strategy indicators by 2017.
 To start the process, ESCAP conducted a regional survey on the availability of national baseline data for the Incheon Strategy indicators and organized an expert group meeting to discuss effective ways of disability data collection in 2013.
-Consequently, ESCAP published a technical guidebook on data generation for the Incheon Strategy indicators, and launched in 2014 a capacity-building project to support ESCAP governments develop national action plans for data collection on the Incheon Strategy indicators.
+Consequently, ESCAP published a technical guidebook on data generation for the Incheon Strategy indicators, and launched, in 2014, a capacity-building project to support ESCAP governments develop national action plans for data collection on the Incheon Strategy indicators.

 5. Promoting accessibility for all